mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 It is a matter of taste which solution is better.
 While discussing the pros and cons here, we should remember that our users often do not have a scientific background.
-This is why the [@MP-UNITS] library decided to use syntax that is as similar to the correct English language as possible.
+This is why we recommend to use syntax that is as similar to the correct English language as possible.
 It consistently uses the `derived_` prefix for types representing derived units, dimensions, and quantity specifications.
 Those are instantiated first with the contents of the numerator followed by the entities of the denominator (if present) enclosed in the `per<...>` expression template.